wongd-hub/obsidian-vault/statistics/reinforcement-learning/1 RL Introduction to Reinforcement Learning.md

 > $$\mathbb{P}[S_{t+1}|S_t]=\mathbb{P}[S_{t+1}|S_1, \dots, S_t]$$
 > In other words, the probability of the next state given the state you're in is the same as if you showed all of the previous states to the system.
 >
 > i.e. This is a *memoryless* system.
-The current state fully characterises the distribution of over future actions/observations/rewards.
+The current state fully characterises the distribution of all future actions/observations/rewards.
 > $$H_{1:t} \rightarrow S_t \rightarrow H_{t+1:\infty}$$

 ^c3f6cb